鶹madou

 Research

 Verónica Tello’s research encompasses Latin American and global art historiography, with a particular focus on queer methodologies and the art and archives of the diaspora.
 She is the author of (Radical Aesthetics Radical Art series, Bloomsbury Philosophy, 2016) and the editor of (2023, Discipline and Third Text Publications), featuring contributions from Srdjan Jovanic Weiss,Dylan AT Miner, Walter D Mignolo, Zoe Butt, Carla Macchiavello, and many others.
-Currently, she is developing a monograph titled An Archive of Neoliberalism: A History of Contemporary Art, which focuses on the global circulation of Chilean conceptual art during the Pinochet dictatorship (1973-1990) and its experimental modelling of neoliberalism.
+Currently, she is developing a monograph titled A History of Contemporary Art and Neoliberalism After 1973,which focuses on the global circulation of Chilean conceptual art during the Pinochet dictatorship (1973-1990) and its experimental modelling of neoliberalism.
 Through seven years of archival research, the book traces the circulation of these art commodity objects produced within Pinochet’s crucible across the last fifty years - across biennials and, more recently, museum and private collections.
 By doing so, an art history of the relations between neoliberalism and post-1970s art emerges.
-Tello's writing has appeared in scholarly journals such as Third Text, Memory Studies, Contemporaneity, and the for which she serves as editor-in-chief.
+Tello's writing has appeared in scholarly journals such as Third Text, Memory Studies, Contemporaneity, and the Australian and New Zealand Journal of Art, for which she serves as editor-in-chief.
 In 2024, she edited the special issue "Liquid Time; Liquify Art History" for Index Journal,focusing on approaches to re-staging archives and histories of art and exhibitions across Brazil, Chile, Venice, Australia, Malaysia, and Fiji.

 Tello’s writing as an art critic has been featured in magazines such as Artforum, Frieze, Afterall Online, and , for which she is a contributing editor.
 As an extension of her art historical work, since 2021, she has led the curatorial research project to critically engage with discourses about diversity and inclusion in Anglo-Australian art museums.
-The project tests the method of para-institutionality, or curating alongside the museum, to advance structural change in collaboration withand diasporic and Indigenous researchers and curators.
+The project tests the method of para-institutionality, or curating alongside the museum, to advance structural change in collaboration withthe Murray Art Museum Albury (MAMA)and diasporic and Indigenous researchers and curators.

 Tello's research has been supported by various residencies, fellowships and grants from the Pontifical Catholic University of Chile, Rhodes University, Social Practice CUNY (City University New York), the Frankfurter Kunstvereiin, the Banff Curatorial Institute, the Australian Research Council, Creative Australia, Create NSW, the Bundanon Trust and 鶹madou.She has been invited to deliver talks at SkulpturProjekte Münster, the Australian Centre for Contemporary Art, the Power Institute at the University of Sydney, the Institute of Modern Art in Brisbane, Afterall's Exhibition Histories Masters, Central Saint Martins College in London, the Universidad Alberto Hurtado, Santiago, and